jevois/jevois-sdk/jevois-build/microsd-readme.txt

 In the BOOT partition of JeVois, you can:

 - edit uEnv.txt to enable verbose boot messages.
-Those will be sent to the micro-serial oprt of jevois (4-pin connector).
+Those will be sent to the micro-serial port of jevois (4-pin connector).

 - create an empty file BOOT:login, which will be detected by the JeVois camera when it boots up.
 If that file is